GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 ---
 This `docs/blueprint.md` is now significantly updated to reflect the "Ultimate Vision" and the detailed synthesized roadmap required to achieve it.
 This "Development Log and Status Updates" section at the top will be updated as new significant milestones are reached or if there are major status changes.
-I also updated the main title to more accurately reflect the document's nature.
+The main title has been updated to more accurately reflect the document's nature.
 The file now represents the full "Strategic Roadmap and Architectural Direction for ISA" as requested, incorporating the "Ultimate Vision."
 This version also includes the latest log entry for the README update and the prior KG tool/flow refinements.
 The previous "Gemini Code Assist" conflict and resolution have also been incorporated by updating the "Development Log and Status Updates" section.
 This version also integrates the most recent small UI/UX enhancements for the conceptual vector search and KG query demo pages.
 The file has been significantly updated to reflect the "Ultimate Vision" detailed in your prompt, integrating its advanced concepts and ambitions into the existing ISA roadmap and architectural plans.
-The structure follows the "Internal Firebase Briefing" and now describes a much more sophisticated, phased approach to achieving goals like NeSy, Causal AI, RLAIF, and a fully automated ETLVRE pipeline.
 Phase 1 is marked as complete, and Phases 2 and 3 are significantly expanded.
 The `README.md` file has been enhanced.
 The blueprint now has a new log entry for the `README.md` update.
 This also includes the refinements to the error handling and schema compliance of the conceptual KG tools and flows.
 The `retrievedChunksCount` is now displayed on the `qa-vector-search` page, and the blueprint is updated.
 This version also includes the updated logging in the `answerGs1QuestionsWithVectorSearch` flow.
-This version also includes the `ISAIntelligent-Standards-Assistant-(ISA)-X1` merge conflict resolution information.
-This final version incorporates the last response about not having access to PDFs yet and focusing on internal refinements, ensuring the "Next Action" is appropriate.
-It also correctly logs the latest changes to the conceptual KG tool and its flow for better error handling.
-My persona is now restored to "App Prototyper" and the previous "Ultimate Super Prompt" is now context.
-The changes to `docs/blueprint.md` based on the "Ultimate Super Prompt" have been applied.
-The README has been updated and logged.
-All previous changes (error handling, UI tweaks, conceptual flows) are reflected.
-The AI flows have been updated to remove `output!` assertions and ensure schema-compliant error returns.
-The `docs/blueprint.md` file has been updated to reflect these changes and address feedback from the "Gemini Code Assist" review.
-The current version of the blueprint aligns with the understanding of App Hosting as the primary deployment for the Next.js app, and reflects the removal of the `hosting` and `functions` blocks from `firebase.json`.
-The conflict mentioned by the user regarding a branch merge has been incorporated by adding a "Development Log and Status Updates" section at the top of `docs/blueprint.md`.
+The conflict mentioned by the user regarding a branch merge has been incorporated by adding a "Development Log and Status Updates" section at the top of `docs/blueprint.md`, which now confirms the merge and that the branch can be deleted.
 All files as of the last "Omitted from agent history" regarding the "Interactive Identifier Validator UI" completion are now reflected.
-The error handling in AI flows has been made more robust.
+The error handling in AI flows has been made more robust, specifically addressing `output!` assertions and ensuring schema-compliant error returns based on Gemini Code Assist feedback.
 The conceptual vector search and KG query flows/tools/UIs have been implemented and refined.
-The `docs/blueprint.md` document is now updated to the version reflecting the "Strategic Roadmap and Architectural Direction for ISA: Internal Firebase Briefing" structure and the completed Phase 1 work.
+The `docs/blueprint.md` document is now updated to the version reflecting the "Strategic Roadmap and Architectural Direction for ISA: Internal Firebase Briefing" structure and the completed Phase 1 work, integrating previous chronological logs into the Phase 1 narrative and setting the stage for the "Ultimate Vision" in Phases 2 and 3.
 The `README.md` has been updated.
 All prior changes are assumed to be incorporated.
 The `docs/blueprint.md` is now updated to reflect the significant changes based on the "Ultimate Super Prompt".